What's your definition of a channel rebate?

 Therefore, one of the first steps vendors must take is to ensure that they have well-defined and easy to understand channel incentive programs in place and that the incentive terminology they communicate is clear and precise.
 Additionally, vendors must:

-Tell me, what are you doing with your rebate programs to stay current with today's market changes?
+What are you doing with your rebate programs to stay current with today's market changes?

 About the Author